tsioukas/wishful-coral/node-red/dashboarddraft.md

 ### Monitoring Information

 With these commands will set the time that elapsed on our experiment.
 This time can be set only one time at the start of the session.
-Optionaly can periodicaly updated to calibrate the time.
+Optionally can periodically updated to calibrate the time.

 The are two types of calculation